encosianima/Glossary/earthDconfederalism.md

 # Welcome to the Jungle

+September 6-13 several grassroots movements from across the world will gather in Iceland to build a movement for worldwide democratic confederalism to discuss ecological strategies.

 The meeting was a fiasco :D no policies or strategies were really discussed.
-Participants report a lack of seriousness by organization.
+Participants report a lack of seriousness by organization, specially the controvertial ED, promoter of other similar projects, all ended up in the mainframe of "Tragedy of the Commons".

-On September 6-13, grassroots movements from all over the world will meet in Iceland to shape the foundation of a worldwide movement based on democratic confederalism.

-September 6-13 several grassroots movements from across the world will gather in Iceland to build a movement for worldwide democratic confederalism to discuss ecological strategies.
+Below the Agenda

 100 hundreds years ago Europe went through a tumultuous time,  which leads to the rise of dictatorships and a further world war.
 At the speed of light of current technological advances , the information society is developing into a smart version of the world where *Products of capitalism indoctrinate and manipulate, promote false consciousness, society falls under hypnosis of capitalist mass culture*